kinecosystem/kin-rewards-engine/README.md

 ![KRE](kinrewardsengine.png)
 # Kin Rewards Engine

-This repository contains code which powers the Kin Rewards Engine.
+This repository contains code which powers the Kin Rewards Engine (KRE).
 Note that this repository is a work in progress and additional code will be added periodically.

 ## Information flow

-The Kin Rewards Engine has 4 primary steps:<br/>
+The KRE has 4 primary steps:<br/>
 1) Data is collected from the blockchain and pushed to a PostgreSQL database via the [History Collector](https://github.com/kinecosystem/history-collector).<br/>
 2) PostgreSQL data is extracted and pushed to BigQuery*.<br/>
 3) This raw data is processed daily to calculate payouts (and also serves as a basis for [dashboards](https://public.tableau.com/profile/kinfoundation#!/)).<br/>